josquinlarsen/CS361_A8/readme.md

 For Windows, terminal refers to the Command Prompt

 This program is written in Python3 and you will need Python3 to run the microservice.
-This can be verfied in the terminal with the command:
+This can be verified in the terminal with the command:
 ```
 Python3 --version
 ```